 Whether you are just beginning to look at alternatives, or are ready to buy a new home, we encourage you to visit our factory and model complex, suburban to Winston-Salem, North Carolina.
 Weekends are often the most convenient time for prospective clients to visit, but we do ask that you call ahead to make an appointment.
 The closest airport is Greensboro, North Carolina, although Charlotte, North Carolina, is only an hour away.
 I-40 is less than 4 miles from our front door, and I-77 and I-85 are both within 30 minutes’ driving time.
 If overnight accommodations are needed, we will be happy to help you make arrangements.

-Whether building a large or small home, our post & beam building system allows maximum design flexibility.
+Whether building a large house or a small home, our Post & Beam building system allows maximum design flexibility.
 And our in-house design staff are experts in working with clients to create unique coastal living homes.

 HOME FASTER.Topsider Homes feature a unique prefabricated home building system that's easily and quickly constructed by local home builders or qualified do-it-yourselfers.
 We'll even help you find the right builder and help with local building permits.

-Topsider Homes have more than 250 FREE house plan concepts available to our customers And that?s just the beginning.
+Topsider Homes have more than 300 FREE house plan concepts available to our customers And that's just the beginning.
 Topsider?s unique post and beam construction has no load-bearing walls, so the design possibilities are limited only by your imagination.